World Climate Foundation

 Authors: Rachele Gianfranchi, Government Affairs, Dominic Jones SVP, Business Development, Everbridge

-The World Climate Summit – The Investment COP 26 provides an opportunity for Everbridge to showcase its expertise in bringing together leading public and private sector organizations to address climate change and associated risks through resilience-building technology solutions.
+World Climate Summit – The Investment COP 26 provides an opportunity for Everbridge to showcase its expertise in bringing together leading public and private sector organizations to address climate change and associated risks through resilience-building technology solutions.
 Specifically, this event will open a dialogue about pragmatic solutions that build safer, more resilient, and inclusive responses to critical events created by climate change.
-Join Everbridge at its Workshop Unlocking Resilience to Enhance Public Safety at the World Climate Summit on November 8th at 11:30 (GMT), in Tay + Tweed Room.
-Please register here.
+Join Everbridge at its Workshop Unlocking Resilience to Enhance Public Safety at the World Climate Summit on 8 November.

 Software technology is all around us – sometimes excessively present in our lives, and sometimes clearly missing where and when it is needed most.
 Such is the case during hazardous events and emergencies, whether due to extreme climate conditions or other manmade disruptions.
 Often the countries at the mercy of the most severe weather have the slimmest fiscal means – they are the least equipped and prepared to adapt to the changing climate conditions.